-This course is a top-up degree consisting of one compulsory and five option modules, acquainting to 120 credits.
-The course is aimed at those nurses who wish to further their knowledge within the context of General Practice.
+The course consists 120 level 6 credits - one compulsory module ‘Fundamentals in General Practice 2’ (20 credits) plus 100 credits of option modules.
+A variety of 10, 20 and 40 credit option modules are available.
+The course is aimed at registered nurses who wish to further their knowledge within the context of general practice.
 Students will have opportunity to undertake a variety of modules according to need and/or interest.
 This is a unique and flexible approach to learning, as the student can chose from catalogue of modules focussing on practice nursing skills such as long term conditions, acute management of patients, treatment room skills, leadership skills and non-medical prescribing.

 The rationale for this course is based around the national agenda identified in The Five Year Forward (NHS England, 2014) and the implementation of the General Practice Nursing Standards (Royal College of General Practitioners (RCGP) & the Royal College of Nursing (RCN), 2015).
 Furthermore, a key benefit of the programme is that they will align to District Nursing and General Practice Nursing: Education and Career Framework (Health Education England, 2015).